 First published 21 June 2018 • Updated 09 October 2019

 If you operate business premises – and even if you work from home – you need to be aware of business rates.
 They can be a hefty cost for a small business, so it’s important not to overlook them when working out your business plan.
 Fortunately there are various exemptions and reliefs available for business rates, so you need to know about these.

 What are business rates?

-Business rates are a tax levied on business properties.
+Business rates (sometimes called commercial rates) are a tax levied on business properties.
 The money collected is channelled by local authorities into services such as police, fire and waste management, in much the same way as council tax.

 Just like council tax, business rates are an annual bill paid in ten equal instalments.
 This means that if you miss a payment you will have to make bigger payments to cover the outstanding amount.

 Do I have to pay business rates?

 If you use a property for business purposes then in most cases you’ll have to pay business rates on it.
 This includes shops, offices, pubs, warehouses and factories and so forth, but also holiday properties (that you rent out) and other rental properties.

 What about business rates when working from home?